Does StockX Actually Sell Fake Sneakers?

 There have been hundreds of claims that StockX sells fake sneakers.
 Today, we take a deep dive to see if that is true or not.

 For years now, StockX has been regarded as one of the most legitimate secondary marketplaces for sneakers and apparel.
 However, over the years many people have publicly shared their suspicions about StockX and its verification process.
-Today, we will be taking a look at whether or not StockX actually sell fake sneakers.
+Today, we will be taking a look at whether or not StockX actually sells fake sneakers.

 We also took time to research GOAT and Flight Club̵7;s sneaker authentication.